Netzah Yehuda Battalion

-History and structure
+Despite the original purpose of the battalion being to accommodate Haredim who wish to serve in the military, as of 2012 the majority of the unit (60%) is drawn from Dati Leumi (Religious Zionist) community, specifically those as part of the Hardal sub-group.
+Though the Hardalim and Haredim share some similarities, the two remain distinct communities, and are both halakhic and ideological opposites on many important issues, most importantly Zionism.
+Many Haredi leaders publicly denounced the creation of the battalion in 2006, particularly Rabbi Aharon Shteinman, who disowned the unit entirely.

+Since the unit's creation, it has attracted many members of an extreme Hardal settler group called the Hilltop Youth who are infamous for establishing illegal outposts on Palestinian land that have no legal basis in Israeli law.
+By 2022, the Netzah Yehuda battalion has experienced at least a half-dozen controversial cases involving its soldiers, resulting in jail time, discharge, or harsh criticism for assaulting or killing innocent Palestinians.
+In December 2022, Netzah Yehuda was removed by the IDF from its traditional posting in the West Bank to a border posting in the Golan Heights where the unit would be less exposed to Palestinians.

+Structure

 The battalion was founded in 1999, and originally contained only 30 soldiers.
-It was started after about 18 months of discussions between a group of Haredi educators, led by Rabbi Yitzhak Bar-Chaim from Netzah Yehuda organization and the IDF.
 As of 2009, the battalion had grown to over 1,000 soldiers, and has reached the status of a fully functioning battalion.
 The battalion recently marked its 20th draft.

-The battalion runs like every combat unit in the IDF.
-Training in the battalion is that of IDF infantry: five months of basic training, followed by an additional six months of advanced training.
+The battalion runs like other combat units in the IDF, with five months of basic training, followed by an additional six months of advanced training.

 Today, at any given time, the battalion holds close to 1,000 soldiers, including two full companies in training, one company commencing active service, and two operation units: Palchod (Recon/ First Company) and Mesaiat (Rifleman Company).
 A third operational unit, Mivtzayit, was created in October 2009, due to the large number of soldiers joining the battalion in the most recent drafts.
 In the past, there was a small special forces platoon (Machsar) composed of soldiers from the battalion, but this was disbanded shortly after Lt.
 Colonel Dror Shpigel became commander of the battalion.

 A volunteer all-Haredi computer unit has also been created within the Israeli Air Force.
 This, and the Netzah Yehuda Battalion, are seen as models for the possible future incorporation of Haredi conscripts into the IDF, should the present draft exemption for the ultra-Orthodox community be lifted.
+The ban was lifted by a ruling of the Israel's supreme court in 2024.

 Among the men who have served in the unit is Sergeant Almog Shiloni.